Shine Lawyers Main Logo

 At the end of a criminal case, the court will find the accused guilty or not guilty and will then convict them of the offence and prescribe a punishment.
 This can mean going to jail, paying a fine or doing community service.

 At the end of a criminal trial in Australia, if the jury has any reasonable doubt, then the accused will not be convicted.
-This is not to say that the survivor is not able to access compensation, as they will still have the option to pursue a civil claim, however, their criminal claim must be 100% free from doubt.
+This is not to say that the survivor is not able to access compensation, as they will still have the option to pursue a civil claim.

 Criminal